 Increased repair cost: The installer may incur increased costs associated with the removal of rejected fasteners, the replacement of new fasteners and connectors, and the cost to repair or replace the wood damaged by the improper installation.

-Liability and litigation: The use of unapproved fasteners may transfer the liability of connection load values and performance away from Simpson and onto the installer, specifier, or engineer of record resulting in greater exposure to potential litigation.
+Liability and litigation: The use of unapproved fasteners may transfer the liability of connection load values and performance away from Simpson and onto the installer, specifier, or engineer of record, resulting in greater exposure to potential litigation.

 Structural failure: The use of unapproved fasteners may result in the connection failing to meet the intended allowable load.
-Such conditions may have severe life and safety implications not only during construction but also during loading events throughout the life of the structure.
+Such conditions may have severe life and safety implications, not only during construction, but also during loading events throughout the life of the structure.

 Contractors who have already installed Simpson Strong-Tie connectors with unapproved screws or nails should immediately contact the engineer of record to design and approve a remedy.